Mexico City, Mexico, embodies the word megalopolis

 There are many points of interest in other colonias (neighborhoods) southwest of the Historic Center.
 About halfway between the Historic Center and Chapultepec Park is the Zona Rosa, a once-flourishing commercial neighborhood of restaurants, shops and nightspots, though it's looking more down-market these days.
 Just south of Zona Rosa is Condesa, a nice residential area that also has its share of trendy restaurants and bars, which bleed into Roma, the next area to take the hip and trendy baton.

 North of Chapultepec Park is Polanco, a posh neighborhood with many fine hotels, restaurants and luxury shops.
-The northern part is newly developed, with high-profile architecture and new museums.
+The northern part of the city is newer, sleeker and still growing, with high-profile architecture and burgeoning museums and attractions.
 About 6 mi/9 km south of the city center are Coyoacan and San Angel, both with lovely colonial buildings housing museums, galleries, cafes and shops.
 There are many other colonias in the city, and knowing them by name is often essential in finding your way to an address.
 You'll often see them noted with the abbreviation Col., as in Col. Roma.

 Its size and complexity make Mexico City difficult to navigate, at least for the newcomer.
 If you want to explore it in its entirety, consider buying a comprehensive map such as the Guia Roji, available in bookstores and newspaper stands in the city center, and consider navigating the colonias by foot—Mexico City is a wonderful walking city.
 Naturally, a smart phone map can make navigation easier: get one that works offline or buy a local data SIM card for an unlocked phone.